 Refinishing adds a microscopically thin coating on the surface of your tub, which eventually will wear away or crack.
 A liner, on the other hand, is much thicker and more durable, and if installed correctly it will last for many years—perhaps even decades.
 The weak point of a liner is that it creates a double layer, and if water infiltrates the space between the liner and the original tub, mold and mildew can develop.

 07 of 08

-- Liners: Longevity is its greatest advantage.
-If properly installed, liners can last as long as new bathtubs.
+- Liners: Longevity is the greatest advantage.
+If properly installed, liners can last as long as a new bathtub.

 08 of 08